rai-algoritcom/collectibol-playground/README.md

 **COLLECTIBOL CARD CREATION PLAYGROUND**

-// Fix Screenshot not outputting HTML (footer + skills)
+// Fix Screenshots (footer + skills HTML issues when interaction with Card)
-// Fix Grading ¿opacity? weird behavior on Mini Card transition

 // Fix normals when no Grading
 // Review Roughness + Normals blending on Grading and in General